 Fixed monetary penalties allow us to issue fines for non-compliance.
 We will publish details of penalties on our website.

 - Enforcement Undertakings – we can receive offers of such undertakings now.
-Please read the relevant section of the guidance before submitting your offer.
+Please read the relevant section of the guidance before submitting your offer (form also available in Word format).
 These should go beyond simply preventing / restoring harms arising from a breach of environmental legislation (e.g. by offering longer term gains through more sustainable operating practices and by bringing about benefits to communities).

 - Variable Monetary Penalties – a consultation on how we intend to calculate the amount of a VMP is available until 28 November 2016.
 We want to ensure that our approach will be proportionate and will seek views from our staff and stakeholders.
 We hope to be in a position to use VMPs early in 2017.